Menu

 Related Story

-The 7 times the Tabernacle Choir went to Washington for the inauguration
+The 7 times the Tabernacle Choir went to Washington for a presidential inauguration

 The inaugurations the choir has participated in include the swearing-in ceremony for President Lyndon B. Johnson in 1965 where it sang “This Is My Country,” according to the choir’s website.